B1.5 Describe what makes an number even or odd.

 • What are the even numbers?
 What are the odd numbers?
 How do you know?

-Invite students to place the numbers below in the correct column according to their characteristic.
+Invite students to place the numbers below in the correct column according to whether they are even or odd.

 37 30 32 14 19 18 11 7